RDFLib/rdflib/docs/developers.rst

 The resulting release will be available at https://github.com/RDFLib/rdflib/releases/tag/6.3.1

-Once this is done announce the release at the following locations:
+Once this is done, announce the release at the following locations:

 * Twitter: Just make a tweet from your own account linking to the latest release.
 * RDFLib mailing list.